birdiecare/birdie-katas/src/lanternfish/lanternfish.md

 ## The brief

 As you're swimming in the sea, you come across a massive school of lanternfish.
-You get curious about them: they must spawn quickly to reach such large numbers, but how quickly exactly?
+You get curious about them: they must spawn quickly to reach such large numbers, maybe exponentially quickly?

 A marine biologist friend tells you that lanternfish have a very stable reproduction cycle: a lanternfish spawns a new lanternfish every 7 days.
 There's one exception: a _newborn_ lanternfish takes an additional two days before its first reproduction cycle, therefore taking 9 days for its first cycle.